PsykoDev/whisper-CLI/README.md

 # whisper-log

- Logs whisper chat in .txt file.Logs your whisper chat in a text file so that you never miss an important message by a sudden dc or something alike.
+ Logs your whisper chat in a text file so that you never miss an important message by a sudden dc or something alike.

  The .txt file will be found in the directory of this module.